British Irish Visa Scheme (BIVS Visa)

 Take the first step.
 Request a Fact Finding + Expert Consultation Contact Us

 Total Law is a team of accomplished lawyers who can help you every step of the way of the process and increase your chances of a successful application.
-Many people get rejected for the scheme for not providing adequate paperwork – don’t let that be you!
+Many people get rejected for the scheme for not providing adequate paperwork.
 We are available 7 days a week either by phone or via our convenient online chat.
 We look forward to working together.

 Advice Package icon